hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

+### 30 September 2024

+#### Self Employment Business API

+Existing API version 3.0 updated with the following changes.

+##### Removed

+Remove all remaining HATEOAS links.
+HATEOAS links are no longer returned in API responses from version 3.0 onwards.

+---

 ### 24 September 2024

 #### Individual Calculations API